Quantum interferometers: principles and applications: Franson Interferometer

 In 2017, Sun et al. measured the inhomogeneous broadening of a biexciton state in an InAs QD using Franson interference.
 The Franson interferometer used in this work is shown in Fig.\,\ref{quantumdotsandbiexciton}(e), where the XX and X photons generated in biexciton and exciton decays pass through the same unbalanced interferometer, but are completely isolated in spatial pathways.
 When the difference between the time delays in the long and short arms of the interferometer increases, the visibility of the Franson interference fringe significantly decreases.
 By exponentially fitting this reduction, we can obtain the total broadening of the biexciton state, which is further compared with the homogeneous broadening measured by correlation to calculate the inhomogeneous broadening.
 It should be noted that a visibility of approximately 35$\%$ is obtained with a time delay difference of 7 ns, which is attributed to the incoherent excitation process.
 In the same year, Peiris et al. observed a Franson interference with visibility exceeding 66$\%$ for photons from a two-level QD under coherent excitation \cite{Peiris2017PRL}.
 The experimental setup is shown in Fig.\,\ref{quantumdotsandbiexciton}(f), in which a near-resonant pump laser is used to excite the QDs from the ground state to the neutral exciton state and resonance fluorescence is collected in a perpendicular direction.
 After being split into two equal parts, the resonance fluorescence photons in the two parts are filtered and input into two unbalanced interferometers to observe the nonlocal Franson interference.
 Figure\,\ref{quantumdotsandbiexciton}(g) and (h) show the measured destructive and constructive interference, respectively, in the central peak in the coincidence histogram.
 The measured Franson interference visibility reaches 66$\%$, which is higher than the classical limit of 50$\%$ and approaches the limit to violate the Bell inequality.
 In 2023, Hohn et al. improved the visibility of the Franson interference fringe to (73 $\pm$ 2)$\%$ for a resonantly driven biexciton and exciton cascaded emission, thus providing the first verification of the generation of energy-time entanglement in QDs \cite{Hohn2023PRR}.
+QD-based photon pair sources could realize deterministic emission with high brightness \cite{Liu2019NN}.
+In preparing practical time-bin entanglement, the realization of this advantage needs pulsed pumping lasers with high repetition rate, and therefore the shorter path difference in Franson interferomter is preferred, which is suitable for integrated realizations \cite{Zhang2021PRL}.